AlfilAlex/easybroker_prueba/README.md

 -   Location
 -   A contact form to create new leads

+Blue color was selected to make a contrast with orange color, since blue colors make feel users in a more profesional environment.
 Also, a section to see a miniature of all images of the current property where done

 ![Properties home page pagination](./readme_src/property.png)